APyFloatArray

 If a specified axis is outside of the existing number of dimensions for the array.

-Return the maximum value from an array or the maximum values along an axis, ignoring NaN.
+Return maximum value of array or along an axis ignoring NaN.

 Issues a warning when encountering an all-nan slice or axis.